 Removing the nails are super easy!
 All you need to do is dip the wooden stick included in your nail kit into nail polish remover or acetone solution.
 Gently push the stick under the nail strip.
 Keep dipping the stick into the acetone and repeat the process until your nail detaches.

 Then use your acetone solution to wipe away any remaining adhesive.
-Easy peasy!
+It’s really simple!

 Where to Buy